Homebuyers' body urges PM to stop proposed amendment to IBC in favour of builders

 "We would like to apprise your government that any amendment to dilute the rights of home-buyer under IBC (Insolvency and Bankruptcy Code) will send a wrong message and derail the whole process of reforming the real estate sector," he said.
 Under the IBC, a single creditor (operational/financial) whose due is rupees one lakh or more can drag a corporate entity to the NCLT, then how can a single homebuyer be barred whose financial stake will be many times more than this amount, Upadhyay added.

-It urged the PM to ensure that "no amendment is undertaken which dilutes IBC in favor of developers and/or weakens the right of home-buyers".
+It urged the PM to ensure that "no amendment is undertaken which dilutes IBC in favour of developers and/or weakens the right of home-buyers".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)